ELITE: Early Versus Late Intervention Trial With Estradiol

 Another one to watch

 The first problem is the name.
-ELITE is not comparing early with late starting of post menopausal hormone replacement therapy (HRT).
+ELITE is not comparing early with late starting of post menopausal hormone therapy (HT*).
 Rather there are two separate trials, an “early” and a “late” one.
-Both compare HRT with placebo.
+Both compare HT with placebo.

 Participants in the “early” trial are women within six years of the menopause, and in the “late” one, women more than 10 years after it.
 Here is the text from the trial registration website here.

 “A total of 643 (actual) (504, initially proposed) postmenopausal women were [sic] randomized according to their number of years since menopause, less than 6 years or 10 years or more, to receive either oral 17B-estradiol 1 mg daily or a placebo.
 Women with a uterus will also use vaginal progesterone gel 4% (or a placebo gel) the last ten days of each month.”